Exploring Mammoth Bone Accumulations In Central Europe

 Expected Outcomes

-The resulting dataset will allow an integrated investigation of the formation of mammoth bone accumulations and produce a statistically analysable dataset expected to reveal the interactions between human and mammoth populations in Central Europe in the context of palaeoenvironmental changes.
+The resulting dataset will allow an integrated investigation of the formation of mammoth bone accumulations.
+It is expected to produce a statistically analysable dataset that reveals the interactions between human and mammoth populations in Central Europe in the context of palaeoenvironmental changes.

-This will have great impact not only for Upper Palaeolithic research in Central Europe but will also contribute to an improved understanding of human behaviour, cultural developments, and human adaptation to dynamically changing climatic and environmental conditions.
+This research will have a significant impact not only for Upper Palaeolithic research in Central Europe but will also contribute to an improved understanding of human behaviour, cultural developments, and human adaptation to dynamically changing climatic and environmental conditions.

 Financiële details & Tijdlijn